zyyzyykk/kkTerminal/README.md

 2. Support the use of `iframe` tags in web pages for quick integration into third-party websites

+3. Support customizing terminal configuration through [URL Parameters](./doc/en_US/PARAMS.md)

-3. Support internationalization and language switching between Chinese and English
+4. Support internationalization and language switching between Chinese and English

-4. Support local PC deployment, automatically opens browser window upon startup
+5. Support local PC deployment, automatically opens browser window upon startup

-5. Support adaptive window size and Chinese input
+6. Support adaptive window size and Chinese input

-6. Support custom preference settings, allowing users to choose the background/foreground color, font size, cursor display style and enable TCode for the terminal
+7. Support custom preference settings, allowing users to choose the background/foreground color, font size, cursor display style, enable TCode for the terminal, etc

-7. Support restart: It will automatically restart after modifying SSH connection settings or custom preference settings, or can be manually restarted after SSH connection is disconnected
+8. Support restart: It will automatically restart after modifying SSH connection settings or custom preference settings, or can be manually restarted after SSH connection is disconnected

-8. Support copy and paste:
+9. Support copy and paste:

    - Copy: Same as `Git` terminal, selecting text will automatically copy it